Security Challenges and Transitions: A Look-Ahead to the Next Korean Presidential Administration

 November 09, 2012

-The Republic of Korea (ROK) stands at another crossroad as it heads into its 18th presidential election this December 19th.
+By Moon Young Jun - The Republic of Korea (ROK) stands at another crossroad as it heads into its 18th presidential election this December 19th.
 This time around, South Korea is emerging onto the global stage as a major economic and soft power, but the constant security risk of North Korea threatens to hamper the rise of the ROK's international profile.
 Although the campaigns have mostly focused on anti-trust reforms, tax increases, and welfare expansion in the past few months, the recent shift towards the candidates' North Korea policy highlights the importance this policy will have on South Korea's future.

 Over the last 15 years, Washington has seen drastic shifts in Seoul's policy toward Pyongyang.
 When the Sunshine policy was first articulated 1998, it was heralded for its optimism and revolutionary approach toward the Democratic People's Republic of Korea (DPRK).
 However, after 10 years of this policy, the pendulum of public opinion swung to the opposite as it was widely panned for the unconditional aid it offered, the lack of goodwill gestures from the DPRK in return, and its negative impact on US-ROK relations, resulting in President Lee Myung-Bak's strict-reciprocity policy toward the DPRK in 2007.
 Five years later, with inter-Korean relations at their worst, most South Koreans desire a president that will establish an effective and stable North Korea policy.